 My thoughts on get home bags after looking at lots of blog posts, “reviews,” bag dumps, and YouTube videos is – most people carry way too much crap in their Get Home Bag (GHB).
-Sure, it’s good to be prepared, but how many people really need 40 lbs of stuff to walk 10 or 15 miles at the most?
-Are … Read the rest
+Sure, it’s good to be prepared, but how many people really need 40 lbs of stuff to walk – at most – 10 or 15 miles? … Read the rest

 Well, finally.
 The bad part of getting old is having health problems.
 I guess the good part is waking up and realizing you need to start taking care of yourself.
 So that’s what I’m doing.
 I think I’m 95% over my gout attack.
 Hope I don’t have another one any time soon as they’re really not pleasant.